Canadian-Wildlife-Federation/Documentation/docs/source/docs_tech/docs_tech_arch_api.rst

 The single feature endpoints only return GeoJSON output.

-All exports (except csv) contain metadata that includes the feature type version number, download datetime, and license information.
-For GeoJSON, this information is included in the feature collection metadata.
-For shapefile, an additional csv metadata file is included in the zip package, for kml it is included as "extendedData", and for geopackage it is included as an additional non-spatial metadata layer.
+All exports (except csv) include data metata that includes the feature type version number, download datetime, and license information.
+For json this is included in the feature collection metadata, for shp and additional csv metadata file is included in the zip package, for kml it is included as "extendedData", and for geopackage it is included as an additional non-spatial metadata layer.

 .. note::

-   The best way to download data for multiple feature types using the API is to use ``/features/<type>``
+   The best way to download data for multiple feature types using the API is to use the ``/features/<type>``

-   While the ``/features/`` endpoint will return features from multiple feature types, the list of attributes returned are very limited compared to the list of attributes returned when the ``<type>`` is specified.
+   While the /features/ endpoint will return features from multiple feature types, the list of attributes returned are very limited compared to the list of attributes returned when the ``<type>`` is specified.

 .. _feature-endpoints-locale: